foobarbazfred/mqtt-rendaoh-2025/README.md

   An efficient, lightweight messaging protocol for IoT.
 Each device publishes its score updates; the broker aggregates and distributes game state in real time.
 - **PIO (Programmable IO):**
   Used for optimizing SPI operations and boosting overall performance for unti chattering and click count.
+- **MQTT Broker:**
+  For optimal performance, this system requires an MQTT broker with minimal latency and permissive quota policies.
+  As a result, deploying an MQTT broker on the local network or using AWS IoT Core’s MQTT broker is required

 ## Game Flow